-This mural runs along the external wall of the railway station, in the southern suburb of Banksia, features a colourful mural which incorporates a flow of stainless steel Banksia leaves.
-The concept was developed by Ruth Downes and Geoff Webster.
-The plant and the suburb, are named after Joseph Banks, a naturalist along with Daniel Solander, on the expedition of the Endeavour led by James Cook.
+This mural runs along the external wall of the railway station, in the southern suburb of Banksia.
+The mural incorporates a flow of stainless steel Banksia leaves, a concept developed by Ruth Downes and Geoff Webster.
+Banksia, the plant and the suburb, are named after Joseph Banks, a naturalist along with Daniel Solander, on the expedition of the Endeavour led by James Cook.
 They explored the eastern coast of Australia in 1770 and landed at nearby Botany Bay.
 The first and last leaves are inscribed with the following quotes from their journals.
 "The great quantity of plants Mr Banks and Dr Solander found in this place occasioned my giving it the name Botany Bay" James Cook - May 1770.
 "Of Plants in general the countrey afforded a far larger variety than its barren appearance seemed to promise" Joseph Banks - August 1770.
 More of the mural can be seen here.